BuvinJT/distbuilder/docs/Issues.md

 If your application uses "relative resources" (e.g. images, etc. packaged with it external to the binary), you may encounter problems with such based on the context in which your application is launched.

+Perhaps the easiest solution to this may be to "force" the work directory prior to launching the program.
+That can be accomplished via a "wrapper script" around the binary.
+See [pkgExeWrapperScript](HighLevel.md#pkgexewrapperscript) and [ExecutableScript](LowLevel.md#executablescript) for help adding this "quick fix".

-Rather than depending upon the current working directory being set to your's program's location before it is started, you would be better off acquiring the directory path programmatically, and then resolving your relative paths to ones which are absolute.
+Here is a better solution...
+Rather than depending upon the current working directory being set to your's program's location before it is started, you could acquire the directory path programmatically, and then resolving your relative paths to ones which are absolute.

 In Python, you could use a function such as this `absPath` example.
-Note, the `THIS_DIR` assignment shown here is valid in both a script and binary (i.e. "frozen") context.
+(Note, the `THIS_DIR` assignment shown here is valid in both a script and binary (i.e. "frozen") context.)

     import os, sys